-THE BG TUBE HAS COME OUT
+MY CHILD'S BG TUBE HAS COME OUT

-IMPORTANT: If the tube has been removed with water still in the balloon, or there are any signs of trauma to the stoma tract (such as bleeding), or there are any signs of pain or distress, seek urgent medical review and do not attempt replacement.
+Important: If the BG tube has been removed with any water still in the balloon, or there are any signs of trauma to the stoma tract (such as bleeding), or there are any signs of pain or distress, seek urgent medical review and do not attempt replacement.

-A new BG tube needs to be inserted as soon as possible otherwise the stoma tract will start to heal and may completely close soon after the tube has come out.
+Your child will need to have a new BG tube inserted as soon as possible otherwise the stoma tract will start to heal and may completely close soon after the tube has come out.